404Wolf/404Wolf.com/public/posts/projects/DNANanotubes/post.md

 ## The future

 In the future I'll be updating this project with more nitty-gritty details about how the program works, more about what I learned/my journey, and more.
 Stay tuned!

+## Learn more
+This post discusses the needed background to understand what NATuG does and is, and talks a bit about my journey in coding the program. **If you're interested in the research underpinning behind the project, [here it is](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1471877/).** **Also, [here is a poster I created showcasing the project](/posts/projects/DNANanotubes/resources/NATuG_poster.pdf).**

+If you're interested in learning more about how to actually set up and use the program, check out its **[user manual](https://github.com/NATuG3/Manual/blob/main/manual.pdf)** and **[Github repository](https://github.com/NATuG3/NATuG3)**.
+Also, feel free to reach out if you have any questions.